ethereum-oasis-op/baseline-standard/DLT/baseline-dlt-v1.0-psd01.md

 **[R26]**	The CCSM utilized in a BPI or the CCSM Abstraction Layer interacting with said CCSM MUST support Single-Sign-On (SSO).

-Please refer to section [1.3 Non-Normative References](#13-non-normative-references) for documentation.
+Please refer to appendix [A.2 Non-Normative References](#a2-non-normative-references) for documentation.

 **[R27]**	The CCSM utilized in a BPI or the CCSM Abstraction Layer interacting with said CCSM MUST support Multi-Factor authentication.

 **[R28]**	The CCSM utilized in a BPI or the CCSM Abstraction Layer interacting with said CCSM MUST support Hardware Security Modules (HSMs).

-See [1.3 Non-Normative References](#13-non-normative-references) for reference paper.
+See [A.2 Non-Normative References](#a2-non-normative-references) for reference paper.

 # 11 Conformance